nais/doc/security/auth/azure-ad.md

   azure:
     application:
       enabled: true
-  # required for on-premises only
+  webproxy: true # required for on-premises only
-  webproxy: true
-  # required for GCP only
-  accessPolicy:
-    outbound:
-      external:
-        - host: login.microsoftonline.com
 ```

 This will register an Azure AD application using the following naming scheme: